-On machines with electromechanical commands, pressing one of the two drive buttons, the loading UNIT will move in the desired direction.
-In TP mode when it is close to the selected floor level, you just have to press the NEXT FLOOR pushbutton.
-The loading UNIT will stop when reaches it.
-In MAT mode the unit will stop at all floor locations.
-Press and hold the ENGAGE/FLOOR BYPASS button to move from the floor level.
-If alignment with the building's floor level needs to be improved, you will need to adjust the appropriate braking cams again.
+By pressing one of the two drive buttons the loading unit will move in the desired direction and when it is close to the selected floor level you just press the STOP NEXT LANDING push button in TP mode and the loading unit will stop when it reaches it.
+In MAT mode, the unit will always stop at a floor level and the FLOOR BYPASS push button will need to be pushed to bypass the floor.
+The floor stop cam may need to be adjusted if the unit does not stop evenly at the floor level.

-AT both the top and bottom extreme ends of the path, the machine will stop automatically even if the drive button is kept pressed, since appropriate braking cams are installed on the mast.
+At both the top and bottom extreme ends of the path, the machine will stop automatically even if the drive button is kept depressed, since appropriate braking cams are installed on the mast.

-The commands pertaining to the machine referred to in this manual are described in detail in the following paragraphs, therefore, it is of utmost importance to read this chapter attentively in order to use all the commands described correctly.
+The commands pertaining to the machine referred to in this manual are described in detail in the following paragraphs, therefore, it is of utmost importance to read this chapter attentively to use all the commands described correctly.